-- Establish group norms and develop timelines; - Understand the members' roles and responsibilities; - Always have the Principle Indicator and Element as the primary focus; - Know the purpose of diving into the data; - Have access to ALL data and rubric or tool (Note: In many LEAs, one person will be entering the information in the tool and many people will be completing the process.
-In this case, consider using a paper copy of the full rubric and possible evidence with individual teams and then move answers into the tool or a paper copy of the tool itself so participants can mark their own initial response and make notes during discussions before coming to consensus on the answer that best describes reflects the current state. - Review the data for accuracy and consistency. - Decide on the current state through consensus.
+- Establish group norms and develop timelines; - Understand the members' roles and responsibilities; - Always have the Principle Indicator and Element as the primary focus; - Image: It is a second of the second of th - Have access to ALL data and rubric or tool (Note: In many LEAs, one person will be entering the information in the tool and many people will be completing the process.
+In this case, consider using a paper copy of the full rubric and possible evidence with individual teams and then move answers into the tool or a paper copy of the tool itself so participants can mark their own initial response and make notes during discussions before coming to consensus on the answer that best describes reflects the current state. - ?
+Review the data for accuracy and consistency. - Decide on the current state through consensus.